StefReck/Km3-Autoencoder/README.md

 # Deep convolutional autoencoders for KM3NeT/ORCA
 This repository contains scripts for building, training and visualizing autoencoder-based networks.
+They are used on simulated data of the KM3NeT/ORCA neutrino telescope.
+See also [OrcaNet](https://github.com/ViaFerrata/OrcaNet) for a project with supervised deep networks for ORCA.

 ## Training the network
 The main file for training and testing networks is **scripts/run_autoencoder.py**.